 Cover tightly with foil and bake in the preheated oven for 40 minutes, or until the potatoes are fork-tender.

 Then, uncover and enjoy!
 Don’t forget to serve hot.

-As you can see it really is a quick and easy make!
+As you can see it really is quick and easy to make!
 Once made, any leftovers will last 3 to 4 days in the refrigerator, stored in an airtight container.
 You can also freeze any leftovers in an airtight freezer container or a heavy zip lock baggie.
 It will store in the freezer for 1 to 2 months.
 One great thing about most casseroles is that any leftovers taste even better when reheated!

 SUGGESTIONS TO REHEAT AND SERVE YOUR FOOD

 Keeping up with our readers’ questions and comments, we observed a lot of them containing insecurities about reheating your meal.
-That’s exactly why we added in this article a special section for this topic.
+That’s exactly why we added this article to a special section for this topic.
 I wrote it down how I personally reheat my food depending on the tools or devices I use.